Home Page

 School Day

-Our school day will run from 08:50 to 15:20 (8:50 am to 3:20 pm)
+Our school day runs from 08:50 to 15:20 (8:50 am to 3:20 pm)

 The 32.5 hour minimum expectation includes the time from the official start of the school day (morning registration at 08:50) to the official end of the compulsory school day (15:20).
 The 32.5 minimum includes breaks and lunchtimes as well as teaching time.
 It does not include after school clubs or wrap around provision.